mathsnz/ADSync/README.md

 # Important Note
 Please note, this is no longer being developed.
 KAMAR has recently made changes (start of 2021) to directory services which means this will stop working shortly without changes to the code... these can be seen here: https://directoryservices.kamar.nz/
-I'm now switching over to uSync[https://www.usync.nz/]
+I'm now switching over to uSync: https://www.usync.nz/

 # Old Info